 KZA, by virtue of working in Canada’s sparsely populated northern territories, does not specialize, and designs a wide range of buildings and architectural features.
 Similarly, the firm also works as its own developer, property manager, and retailer.
 KZA works alongside its partner firm 360 Design Build (360 DB), providing urban planners, architects, general contractors, and carpenters.
 Lastly, KZA strives to provide design that is regionally appropriate, sustainable, all while integrating First Nations input.

 Both Kobayashi and Zedda are well travelled, exploring the world for the nuances in design that make it functional.
-They point towards specific cases: Japanese bathrooms, where water from sinks are recycled in the adjacent toilets, and prefabricated designs are that eschew the notion of ‘cheapness’, both of which no doubt have meaningful applications to the often-inaccessible Canadian north.
+They point towards specific cases: Japanese bathrooms, where water from sinks are recycled in the adjacent toilets, and prefabricated designs that eschew the notion of ‘cheapness’.
+Both of these, no doubt, have meaningful applications to the often-inaccessible Canadian north.

 The firm's approach to design can also be described as playful and community oriented.
-An example would the the cafe they own in downtown Whitehorse called "Baked", a name that plays with the euphemism for being high on marijuana in tongue-in-cheek fashion.
+An example would be Baked, the cafe Kobayashi and Zedda own in downtown Whitehorse.
 At the same time, the cafe, along with Horwood's Mall, seek to make spaces friendly to pedestrians, and foster stronger a community.